G-Tech1/Digital-Dash/journals/gilan-journal.md

 - switched data base from sqlite3 to postgreSQL.
 Tested to see if data could save in database.
 Success
 - added login functionality with jwt tokens
 - tomorrow will start to merge USER with session data model, test posting user/email as an aditional object within data miner.
-- Spent a great deal of time working/ troubleshooting and debugging the YML file.
+- Spent a great deal of time working/ troubleshooting and debuggin the YML file.
 Found new understanding for YML.
 Made some additions to [[databases]]

 ##### June 25, 2022